 Government’s ability to get your money

-Despite the long time that it takes before your loan can default, if unfortunately you end up leading your federal student loans into default because of any hardship or inability to repay, the consequences may be quite severe.
-The federal government has wide reaching power to get its student loan repayment money back.
+Despite a long time that it takes before your loan can default if unfortunately, you end up leading your federal student loans into default because of any hardship or inability to repay, the consequences may be quite severe.
+The federal government has wide-reaching power to get its student loan repayment money back.
 They may garnish your wages and your federal tax returns.